davidbeermann/timely-matter/motivation/index.md

 Although the ideal of the end of work sounds tempting, McAfee goes on to explain why in his opinion we should critically observe the transition period.
 The classic economist view of the world is that technology creates more jobs and companies than it destroys.
 But through his research he became sceptical of this assumption.
 Because he observed how technology is the driving factor of hollowing out the middle class.
 That is because technology creates new jobs at the upper and lower steps of the skill ladder.

-> "We all remember the promises.
+> We all remember the promises.
 The slogans.
 They were all about freedom, liberation.
 Supposedly we were in handcuffs and wanted out of them.
-The key that dangled in front of us was a microchip." — Walter Kirn
+The key that dangled in front of us was a microchip.
+>
+> Walter Kirn

 Generally technology which enables higher efficency does so in order to save time – doing the same amount of work in less time.
 The notion of 'saving time' also alludes to notion of a sustainable work-life balance.
 The goal is to minimize the amount of 'work time' in order to gain 'life time'.
 In this scenario work and life are two competing forces, where work has a negative connotation, whereas life has positive connotations.
 From this perspective being effective at work is eligible, if not necessary in order to have 'time to live'.
 Generally, technology that acts as a enhancement of or replacement for human labor is ingrained with the drive for efficiency.
 It is the promise to tip the scale towards the life part of the equation.
 Computers especially try to fulfill the promise of less, more efficient work.
 Once computers where connected by a world-wide network and services became available detached from space and time, the dream of 'efficiency at the click of a mouse' seemed attainable even more so.